 Generation, amplification, inversion and transcription of helix structures by chemical and physical origin

-We aim to foster capable researchers and engineers who will work in the area of polymer-related science and technology through leading-edge research activities in relation to the design, synthesis, analysis, and function of polymers.
-We focus on educating students to think independently about new concepts and propose new ideas through daily interaction, as well as in seminars and meetings hosted by related academic communities.
+We aim to cultivate capable researchers and engineers who will work in the area of polymer-related science and engineering through ground-breaking outcomes in relation to the design, synthesis, analysis, and function of polymers.
+We focus on educating students to independently think about new concepts and to propose new ideas through daily reciprocal interaction, as well as in seminars and meetings hosted by related academic communities.

-1. Mirror symmetry breaking at polyatomic systems and the origin of life on earth
+1. Mirror symmetry breaking at polyatomic systems and elucidating the origin of life on Earth

 4. Liquid-phase physisorption of π-conjugated polymers at inorganic/polymer interfaces